 What you'll find on this page

-- Learn how surgeons perform cochlear implant surgery.
+- Summary of how surgeons perform cochlear implant surgery.

 What happens during cochlear implant surgery?